-In the opinion of our PRC counsel, Han Kun Law Offices, based on its understanding of the relevant PRC laws, rules, and regulations, our current ownership structure, the ownership structure of our PRC subsidiaries, and our consolidated affiliated entities, each as described in this annual report, do not violate any PRC laws, rules, and regulations currently in effect, and the contractual arrangements among (a) Vipshop China, (b) Vipshop E-Commerce, and (c) shareholders of Vipshop E-Commerce as one set and the other two sets concerning our insignificant consolidated affiliated entities, each as described in this annual report, are not in violation of any PRC laws, rules, and regulations currently in effect.
-There are, however, substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations.
+In the opinion of our PRC counsel, Han Kun Law Offices, based on its understanding of the relevant PRC laws, rules, and regulations, our current ownership structure, the ownership structure of our PRC subsidiaries, and our consolidated affiliated entities, each as described in this annual report, do not violate any PRC laws, rules, and regulations currently in effect, and the contractual arrangements among (a) Vipshop China, (b) Vipshop E-Commerce, and (c) shareholders of Vipshop E-Commerce as one set and the other two sets concerning our insignificant consolidated affiliated entities, each as described in this annual report, are not in violation of any PRC laws, rules, and regulations.
 See also "Item 3.D.
-Key Information-Risk Factors-Risks Relating to Our Corporate Structure-Our business may be significantly affected by the newly enacted PRC Foreign Investment Law."
+Key Information -Risk Factors-Risks Relating to Our Corporate Structure-Our business may be significantly affected by the newly enacted PRC Foreign Investment Law."
 Accordingly, we cannot assure you that PRC government authorities will not ultimately take a view contrary to or otherwise different from that of our PRC counsel.

 Particularly, we are a Cayman Islands holding company with no equity ownership in our consolidated affiliated entities with which we have maintained contractual arrangements.
 Investors in our ADSs thus are not purchasing equity interest in our consolidated affiliated entities in China but instead are purchasing equity interest in a Cayman Islands holding company.
-If our ownership structure, contractual arrangements, and businesses of our company, our PRC subsidiaries, or our consolidated affiliated entities are found to be in violation of any existing or future PRC laws or regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, the relevant government authorities, including the CSRC, would have broad discretion in dealing with such violation, including levying fines, confiscating our income or the income of our PRC subsidiaries or our consolidated affiliated entities, revoking the business licenses or operating licenses of our PRC subsidiaries or our consolidated affiliated entities, shutting down our servers or blocking our platform, discontinuing or placing restrictions or onerous conditions on our operations, requiring us to undergo a costly and disruptive restructuring, restricting or prohibiting our use of proceeds from any securities offerings outside China to finance our business and operations in China, and taking other regulatory or enforcement actions that could be harmful to our business.
-We could also be forced to relinquish our interests in those operations.
+If our ownership structure, contractual arrangements, and businesses of our company, our PRC subsidiaries, or our consolidated affiliated entities are found to be in violation of any existing or future PRC laws or regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, the relevant government authorities, including the CSRC, would have broad discretion in dealing with such violation, including levying fines, confiscating our income or the income of our PRC subsidiaries or our consolidated affiliated entities, revoking the business licenses or operating licenses of our PRC subsidiaries or our consolidated affiliated entities, revoking or placing restrictions or onerous conditions on our operations, requiring us to undergo a costly and disruptive restructuring, restricting or prohibiting our use of proceeds from any securities offerings outside China to finance our business and operations.
 Our ADSs may decline in value or become worthless if we are unable to assert our contractual control rights over the assets of our consolidated affiliated entities, which contributed to 2.6% of our revenues in 2021.
-Our Cayman Islands holding company, our consolidated affiliated entities, and investors of our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our con
+Our Cayman Islands holding company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our consolidated affiliated entities and, consequently, significantly affect the financial performance of our consolidated affiliated entities and our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with o